Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Display shows code then goes blank
+• Display flickers the error code for a second then goes completely dark.

 Tools Required for Diagnosis